RaresRacsan/PlainTextEditor/README.md

-# TextEditor
+# PlainTextEditor
-TextEditor is a simple text editor built using C# and Windows Forms.
+PlainTextEditor is a simple text editor built using C# and Windows Forms.
 It provides basic text editing functionality, including features like creating new files, opening existing files, saving files, and changing the app's theme (light/dark).

 ## Features